franrmueller/vorlesungschatbot/README.md

-GenAI application for educational websites.
+GenAI application for educational websites based on Docker GenAI Stack and llamafile.